snakeztc/NeuralDialog-CVAE/README.md

 At last, set **word2vec_path** at line 15 of kgcvae_swda.py.

+## Dataset
+We release two dataset:

+1. full_swda_clean_42da_sentiment_dialog_corpus.p is a binary dump using python Pickle library that contains the raw data and used for training
+2. test_mutl_ref.json is only the test data set with multiple references responses with dialog act annotations.
+The multiple referneces are collected according to the method described in the Appendix of the paper.

 # Data Format
 If you want to train the model on your own data.
 Please create a pickle file has the following format: